Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Age of Information Preliminaries

 \subsection{The Average AoI of Frame Slotted Aloha (FSA)}

-Like SA, FSA is a packet-based random access protocol in which sensors contend the wireless channel to send their update packets to the AP.
-As the name implies, time in FSA is divided into frames.
-As shown in Fig. \ref{fig:fsa_protocol}, there are $k$ time slots in a frame for the sensors to contend and send update packets.
-Specifically, in each frame, a sensor sends an update packet with probability $\omega$; if a sensor has an update packet to send, it randomly chooses one of the $k$ time slots with equal probabilities (i.e., with probability $1/k$ for each time slot).
-It is easy to figure out that in FSA, the average number of update packets per unit time is ${L^{FSA}} = \frac{{\omega N }}{{k{T_{pk}}}}$.
-We note that the average number of update packets per unit time in SA and FSA is also known as the system load in the random access literature \cite{aoi_irsa,kurose2007computer}.
+Time in FSA is divided into frames.
+Specifically, there are $k$ time slots in a frame for the sensors to contend and send update packets, e.g., $k=3$ time slots per frame in Fig. \ref{fig:fsa_protocol}.
+In each frame, a sensor sends an update packet with probability $\omega$; if a sensor has an update packet to send, it randomly chooses one of the $k$ time slots with equal probabilities (i.e., with probability $1/k$ for each time slot).
+In frame $i$ of Fig. \ref{fig:fsa_protocol}, four sensors send update packets to the AP.

-Fig. \ref{fig:fsa_protocol} shows the number of time slots per frame when $k=3$.
-In frame $i$, four sensors send update packets to the AP.
 In particular, sensor 1 and sensor 2 select the same time slot, leading to a packet collision.
 The AP successfully receives the update packets from the remaining two sensors, sensor $u$ and sensor $N$.
 In frame $i+1$, three sensors send update packets to the AP without packet collision, i.e., all update packets are received by the AP.
-In the rest of this paper, we refer to a frame as a round.
-In SA, a round is just a time slot, i.e., SA is a special case of FSA with a frame size $k=1$.
+In the rest of this paper, we also refer to a frame as a round.

 Since each sensor randomly chooses one of the $k$ time slots in a frame, let $D$ denote the time slot index that sensor $u$ chooses to send its update packet.
-Then $D$ has a PMF
+Then $D$ has a probability mass function (PMF)

 In Fig. \ref{fig:fsa_protocol}, for example, we see $D = 1$ and $D = 3$ for sensor $N$ in frame $i$ and frame $i+1$, respectively.
-As in SA, let $Z$ represent the duration between two consecutive successful status updates, e.g., the ($j-1$)-th update and the $j$-th update.
-Also, let $D^{j - 1}$ and $D^{j}$ denote the time slot index of the packet in the ($j-1$)-th update and the $j$-th update, respectively.
-We now use $X$ to represent the number of rounds (frames) required for the next successful update.
+Let $D^{j - 1}$ and $D^{j}$ denote the time slot indices of the packets in the ($j-1$)-th update and the $j$-th update, respectively.
+We use $X$ to represent the number of rounds (frames) required for the next successful update.
 Thus, $Z$ is computed by